wsim283/Stock-Hawk-Lessons/README.md

 first we will implement the override method `showDialog`.
 After the super method is called, we then get our EditText and then add a `TextChangedListener`.

 Next we will need to implment the `afterTextChanged` method.
 Each time the user enter a character, this method is called afterwards.
 We then get the dialog and check whether the length of text is below or above our `minLength` attribute.
 If it is below then we have to disable the positive button (ok button), otherwise we will enable it.
 Done!

+### Accessibility and Localisation:

+Not everyone uses their android device the same way.
+This includes people who has hearing, visual and other limitations.
+Our talkback is currently not up to par and we haven't done any localisation yet.
+In this section we will learn how to provide support and the **reach to all users**.

+**Accessibility(a11y) Checklist**

+* **Content Descriptions**: for user interface components that do not have visible text such as images, buttons and checkbox.
+To do this, we simply add to the view an attribute `android:contentDescription` or `setContentDescription()` if you want to do it dynamically.
+Note that decorative graphics are exception to this rule so make sure to set contentDescription to null for these.
+* **Focus-based Navigation**: ensure that user can navigate our screen layouts by using the hardware based, or software directional controls.
+Many users will employ D-pads, trackballs, keyboards and navigation gestures and you should be confident that your Apple support these.
+Put an exceptional focus on ensuring that any UI Element that accepts input is reachable.
+In some cases, this may require that UI components are focusable or else you may need to adjust the focus order to be more logical.
+* **No Audio Only Feedback**: Audio Feedback must always have a secondary feedback mechanism, to support users who are deaf or hard of hearing.
+For example, a sound alert for arrival of a message must be accompanied by a system notification, haptic feedback or some other visual queue.

+**A11y Testing with Talkback**

+Just like any other app, you would want to test your app.
+To do this wil A11y, you can enable your Talkback feature